wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 The following load-balancing methods are available in Windows Virtual Desktop.
 Breadth-first and depth-first load-balancing permits the customization for Windows Virtual Desktop host pools to match your deployment needs.

-- Breadth-first is the default configuration that distributed new user sessions throughout the hosts in a host pool.
+- Breadth-first is the default configuration that distributes new user sessions throughout the hosts in a host pool.
 This configuration gives each user full control of the VM without sharing any resources.
 - Depth-first connects new user sessions to a multiple session host until the maximum connections are reached.
 This configuration is typically used to reduce cost.

 Several Remote Desktop clients such as Windows Desktop, Microsoft Store Client, and the most popular third-party OS devices include support for Windows Virtual Desktop.
 You can: